How do I save my bookmarks prior to uninstalling and resinstalling Firefox?

 Note the not saving settings will delete all the profile type data from ALL versions of Firefox installed on that computer.
 I am not trying to dissuade you from doing a clean re-install, only advising caution, especially if there are passwords etc stored by firefox, or if you have more than one version installed

-Have you seen Cannot uninstall an add-on and is any specific add-on causing problems, or being problematic when you attempt to remove it?
+Have you seen Cannot remove an add-on (extension or theme) and is any specific add-on causing problems, or being problematic when you attempt to remove it?

 Well, I saw it (the bookmark folder) and where it had apparently saved several days worth of bookmark backups with a .JSON extension but I did not actually click on it to see what it contained.